 Choose a destination resort in the country or on a winery, or take over an entire historic town.
 If you are in the city, find a boutique hotel nearby that everyone can stay in for the weekend.

-For a magical setting you will never want to leave, consider Bundaleer Rainforest Gardens in Brisbane.
+For a magical setting you will never want to leave, consider Bundaleer Rainforest Gardens near Brisbane.